Daylon Mack: Arizona Cardinals

 On November 24, 2020, Mack was signed to the Arizona Cardinals' practice squad.
 Mack was released on December 21, 2020.

 Tennessee Titans

 On January 14, 2021, Mack signed a reserve/future contract with the Tennessee Titans.
 He was waived on June 3, 2021.

 Tampa Bay Bandits

-Mack was drafted by the Tampa Bay Bandits of the United States Football League in the 24th round of the 2022 USFL Draft.
+Mack was drafted by the Tampa Bay Bandits of the United States Football League (USFL) in the 24th round of the 2022 USFL draft.
 He was transferred to the team's inactive roster on April 22, 2022, due to a thigh injury.
 He was transferred to the active roster on April 30.

 Memphis Showboats

-Mack and all other Tampa Bay Bandits players were all transferred to the Memphis Showboats after it was announced that the Bandits were taking a hiatus and that the Showboats were joining the league.
+Mack and all other Bandits players were all transferred to the Memphis Showboats after it was announced that the Bandits were taking a hiatus and that the Showboats were joining the league.
+Mack was placed on injured reserve on April 19, 2023.
+He re-signed with the Showboats on September 6, 2023, and again on August 30, 2024.
+He was released on November 26, 2024.